 Even though the precise results of GPP depend on the inflation model, some general statements can be made without specifying inflation dynamics.
 For a scalar field $\chi$ lighter than the inflation scale $H_I$, its number density spectrum will feature an infra-red (IR) divergence, which has to be regulated through a cut-off in momentum space.
-Its isocurvature spectrum will be almost scale invariant, which might go conflicts with CMB observations.
-On the contrast, if the field is heavier than $H_I$, its number density will be convergent without cut-off and the isocurvature signal can be negligible.
+Its isocurvature spectrum will be almost scale invariant, which might conflict with CMB observations.
+In contrast, if the field is heavier than $H_I$, its number density will be convergent without cut-off and the isocurvature signal can be negligible.

-Due to the weak nature of gravity, the above conclusion can be easily modified.
+Since gravitational interactions at sub-Planckian energies are weak, the above conclusion can be easily modified.
 Corrections may appear from various sources.
-Introducing non-minimal coupling between DM and gravity can greatly change the efficiency of GPP.
-A conformal coupled scalar experiences less GPP, has no IR divergence and leaves negligible isocurvature at CMB scale, larger interaction will enhance the GPP production~\cite{Markkanen:2015xuw, Fairbairn:2018bsw, Cembranos:2019qlm, Clery:2022wib, Garcia:2023qab, Yu:2023ity}.
-Introducing direct coupling between inflaton field and DM leads to a similar effects~\cite{Garcia:2022vwm,Garcia:2023awt}.
-In this paper we would like to focus on another possibility, where such correction comes from supergravity (SUGRA) effects.
+Introducing a non-minimal coupling between DM and gravity can greatly change the efficiency of GPP.
+A conformally coupled scalar experiences less GPP, has no IR divergence and leaves negligible isocurvature perturbations at CMB scales, larger interaction will enhance the GPP production~\cite{Markkanen:2015xuw, Fairbairn:2018bsw, Cembranos:2019qlm, Clery:2022wib, Garcia:2023qab, Yu:2023ity}.
+Introducing a direct coupling between the inflaton field and DM leads to a similar effects~\cite{Garcia:2022vwm,Garcia:2023awt}.
+In this paper we would like to focus on another possibility, where such corrections comes from supergravity (SUGRA) effects.

-SUGRA is the local gauge theory of supersymmetry (SUSY), which generally predicts non-renormalizable interactions between inflaton field and DM field.
+SUGRA is a local gauge theory of supersymmetry (SUSY), which generally predicts non-renormalizable interactions between the inflaton field and DM.
 These interactions can play a significant role in cosmology~\cite{Endo:2006qk,Endo:2006nj,Endo:2007sz,Enomoto:2013mla,Ema:2024sit}.
-Previous study in SUGRA GPP focused on the case where $m_\chi> H_I$~\cite{Nakayama:2019yjv}, and we would like to have a comprehensive understanding over different parameter spaces.
-Even for light DMs, SUGRA correction makes their effective mass naturally larger than Hubble scale.
+Previous study of GPP in SUGRA setting focuses on the case where $m_\chi> H_I$~\cite{Nakayama:2019yjv}, and we would like to have a comprehensive understanding of the entire parameter space.
+Even for light DM, SUGRA correction lifts its effective mass naturally higher than Hubble scale.
 This correction has the same origin as the $\eta$ problem in SUGRA inflation research~\cite{Copeland:1994vg}.